python/cpython/Doc/using/windows.rst

 <https://devguide.python.org/setup/#getting-the-source-code>`_.

-The source tree contains a build solution and project files for Microsoft Visual Studio 2017, which is the compiler used to build the official Python releases.
+The source tree contains a build solution and project files for Microsoft Visual Studio, which is the compiler used to build the official Python releases.
 These files are in the :file:`PCbuild` directory.

 Check :file:`PCbuild/readme.txt` for general information on the build process.